JBtallgrass/datafun-05-sql/README.md

 ## Getting Started
 ✅ Create a GitHub project repository with a default README.md.

-✅ Clone your repo down to your machine.
+✅ Clone new project repo down to local machine.

-✅ Open your project folder in VS Code (if you haven't already).
+✅ Open the new project folder in VS Code.

-✅ Add a .gitignore with .vsode/ and .venv/ and whatever else doesn't need to go in the repo.
+✅ Add  to the .gitignore with .vsode/ and .venv/

 ✅ Create and activate a local virtual environment in .venv.

-✅ Install your dependencies into your .venv (pandas and pyarrow) and freeze into your requirements.txt.
+✅ Install dependencies into your .venv (pandas and pyarrow) and freeze into the requirements.txt.

-✅ Record the commands used in your README.md.
+✅ Record the commands used in README.md.

 ✅ Git add and commit with a useful message (e.g. "initial commit") and push to GitHub.

 ✅ Create first project files (usually in VS Code).

-As you work, git add / commit / push to GitHub.
+Remember to save work, git add / commit / push to GitHub.

-# Objective
+## Objective

-1. Environment setup
+### 1. Environment setup

-2. Project start
+### 2. Project start

-3. Import Dependencies
+### 3. Import Dependencies

-4. Logging
+### 4. Logging

-5. Databass creation and Schema design
+### 5. Databass creation and Schema design

-6. SQL operations
+### 6. SQL operations

-7. Integration (python and SQL)
+### 7. Integration (python and SQL)

-8. Main function
+### 8. Main function

-9. Conditional script execution
+### 9. Conditional script execution